 When a Wi-Fi band handles backhaul and fronthaul simultaneously, only half its bandwidth is available to either end.
 When a Wi-Fi band functions solely for backhauling, often available traditional Tri-band hardware, it’s called the dedicated backhaul.

-In a fully wireless (mesh) setup, however, NETGEAR states that the Orbi 370 Series utilizes MLO for its backhaul link, which supports up to 5Gbps of bandwidth, a feature generally found in typical dual-band Wi-Fi systems.
-That said, in an ideal hardware setup, you can generally expect gigabit speeds or more of sustained speed from the hardware, as long as you use the star topology.
+However, in a fully wireless (mesh) setup, these three dual-band Wi-Fi 7 systems are the same in terms of connectivity.
+Like the other two, the Orbi 370 series utilizes MLO for its backhaul link, which supports up to 5Gbps of bandwidth.
+That said, in an ideal hardware setup, you can expect Gig+ real-world performance as shown in the performance section below, as long as you arrange the hardware in the star topology.

 Tip